In Filipino cuisine, a lot of soups are served as main dishes often paired with rice. Sinigang, tinola, nilaga and bulalo are just a few examples.

 The Basics of Sinigang

-Whether using meat in sinigang, the cooking procedure hardly varies.
-The aromatics are sauteed, the meat is added, water is poured in and, when the meat is almost done, the vegetables are thrown in and everything is boiled together so that they all cook at the same time.
+Whether or not you use meat in sinigang, the cooking procedure hardly varies.
+The aromatics are sauteed, the meat is added, water is poured in, and when the meat is almost done the vegetables are added and everything is boiled together so that they all cook at the same time.
 The only variable is when to add the souring agent.
-Fresh tamarind juice (or commercial sinigang mixes) are added just ahead of the vegetables; whole young tamarind, kamias or guava are added a bit earlier to allow them to soften and release their acid.
+Fresh tamarind juice (or commercial sinigang mixes) are added just ahead of the vegetables; whole young tamarind, kamias, or guava are added a bit earlier to allow them to soften and release their acid.